2014 Garanti Koza WTA Tournament of Champions

-The 2014 Garanti Koza WTA Tournament of Champions was a singles-only tennis tournament played from October 28 to November 2, 2014, on an indoor hard court.
+The 2014 Garanti Koza WTA Tournament of Champions was a singles-only tennis tournament played from 28 October until 2 November 2014, on an indoor hard court.
 It was won by Andrea Petkovic.
 For the second year of a two-year deal, the tournament by Turkish construction firm Garanti Koza.
 This was the sixth edition of the tournament as part of the 2014 WTA Tour as well as the third and last held at Arena Armeec in Sofia, Bulgaria.
 Defending champion Simona Halep did not take part since she qualified for the 2014 WTA Finals.

 Participants and format

 The tournament was the season ending event for players who had won one of the WTA International tournaments but had not qualified for the WTA Championships.
 It consisted of a singles draw of eight players including two wild cards in a round robin format, split into two groups of four.
 Over the first four days of competition, each player met the other three players in their group, with the top two in each group advancing to the semifinals.
 The first-placed player in one group met the second-placed player in the other group, and vice versa.
 The winners of each semifinal met in the championship match.